f5h5d/typing/client/README.md

 - Sometimes typing text is not same for all users (DONEEEEEEEEE)
   * sometimes it doesnt even appear (DONEEEEEEEEE)
 - Pressing next race for private race is completely bugged, and also it allows people that are not the leader to start new race...
 (DONEEEEEEEEE)
+- After user verifies and then signs in there is an error (DONEEEEEEEEE)